concepticon/norare-data/README.md

 ### Download and map

-Make sure that you have stored the `norare.py` and metadata.json files according to the schema provided for the other data sets and created a `raw` folder in your data set folder.
-If you are ready, navigate to the `norare-data` folder and type the following commands into your terminal:
+Make sure that you have stored the `norare.py` and `<YOUR-DATASET-ID>.tsv-metadata.json` files and created a `raw` folder in your data set folder.
+If you are ready, navigate to the
+`norare-data` folder and type the following commands into your terminal:

 ```